 The Nitto Ridge Grappler on the other side, is not good enough as well, and shows deficiency in comparison.
 It’s tread is although softer, it’s sipes are not interlocking and are not able to provide above average lateral traction.

-So here Nitto Ridge Grappler with wider channels (which also have more depth) provide efficient channeling of water out of the tread voids.
+Now here the Nitto Ridge Grappler with wider channels and greater tread depth, provides efficient channeling of water out of its tread voids, so it does a good enough job.

-The Toyo AT3 on the other side, although provides decent interconnected channels, the ridges between the shoulder blocks don’t allow as much water to evacuated quickly, so the tire performs poorly here.
+The Toyo AT3 on the other side, although provides decent interconnected channels, the ridges between the shoulder blocks don’t allow as much water to evacuated quickly, so its performance is not great.

-In winter performance, there are a lot of key areas to look at, and out of them the most significant ones include, grip, acceleration and handling on all light and deep snow, as well as ice.
+When it comes to winter performance, there are a few key areas to focus on: grip, acceleration, and handling in both light and deep snow, as well as on ice.

 Comfort and Noise are basically on road factors, and here the overall construction of the tire highly depends.